 Early treatment improves the outcome.
-However, 3 - 5% of patients do not survive.
-Young children and adults over age 50 have the highest risk of death.
+However, some people do not survive.
+Young children and adults over age 50 have the highest risk for death.

-Staphylococcal meningitis often improves more quickly, with better results, if the source of the infection is removed.
+Staphylococcal meningitis often improves more quickly, with fewer complications, if the source of the infection is removed.
 The source may include shunts, hardware in joints, or artificial heart valves.

 - Brain damage